-- Attending school regularly and in a fit condition for learning. - Being punctual and ready to begin lessons on time. - Being organised bringing appropriate kit and equipment, taking letters home promptly, returning books efficiently. - Contributing to the development of the school's code of behaviour. - Conducting themselves in an orderly manner in line with this code. - Taking increasing responsibility for their environment and for their own and each other's learning and conduct.
+- Attending school regularly. - Being punctual and ready to begin lessons on time. - Being organised bringing appropriate kit and equipment, taking letters home promptly, returning books efficiently. - Contributing to the development of the school's code of behaviour. - Conducting themselves in an orderly manner in line with this code. - Taking increasing responsibility for their environment and for their own and each other's learning and conduct.